umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-from-8-to-latest.md

 6. Once the upgrade has been completed, it's recommended to login to the backoffice to verify if your project is upgraded to new version.

 {% hint style="warning" %}
+If your database experiences timeout issues after an upgrade, it might be due to [ASP.NET Core Module's](https://learn.microsoft.com/en-us/aspnet/core/test/troubleshoot-azure-iis?#default-startup-limits) 'startupTimeLimit' configuration.

-If you experience timeout issues when connecting to a database, set the 'Connection Timeout' value in the **ConnectionStrings** section of the `appsettings.json` file.
+To fix the issue, try increasing the 'startupTimeLimit' and the 'Connection Timeout' values in the `appsettings.json` file.
 {% endhint %}

 {% hint style="success" %}